DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 Of course, as a prerequisite, the vhost/vhost-net kernel CONFIG should be chosen before compiling the kernel.

 #.
-Compile the DPDK and insert igb_uio as normal.
+Compile the DPDK and insert uio_pci_generic/igb_uio kernel modules as normal.

 #.
 Insert the KNI kernel module: